 Seeds, the size of a grain of rice, are implanted inside the body.
 They're placed in the prostate between the scrotum and anus.
 Higher doses of radiation can be used with this method.
 The seeds can be:

 Permanent —Low-dose seeds are placed.
 They emit radiation.
-They can be used over for a longer time.
+They can be used for a longer time.
 In some, it may be months.

-Temporary —A high-dose is sent into the body via tubes.
+Temporary —A high-dose seed is sent into the body via tubes.
 Radiation is given for up to 15 minutes, then it's taken out.
 This may be given up to 3 times over the course of 2 days.
 The tubes stay in place until you no longer need to be treated.

 Alpha emitter radiation therapy is delivered to the cancer through an IV.
 It’s used to kill cancer that’s spread to the bones.